Skip to content

 For example, if you went ahead and applied assortment planning rules to an entire category as opposed to groups within the category (classifications), then you would run the risk of making unfair comparisons.

-You could also end up removing an entire subcategory, segment or sub-segment from the category.
+You could also end up removing an entire subcategory, segment, or sub-segment from the category.
 This would cause immense frustration for your customers.

 3. Planograms that reflect the way shoppers shop

-For space planners, knowing how products are grouped together within a category assists in creating planograms that group products in a logical and shopper-friendly way.
+For space planners, knowing how products are grouped within a category assists in creating planograms that group products in a logical and shopper-friendly way.

 Practically, when line item product data includes accurate classifications it allows space planners to identify when a product is not merchandised appropriately.